pikvm/pikvm/README.md

     If none of this works, try connecting the DP cable first, boot into the BIOS, disable CSM and shutdown (do not restart) your PC.
 Boot into the BIOS and enable CSM then shutdown your PC.
 Then connect the HDMI and turn it on again.

-* If you have any problems or questions, you can contact us using Discord: https://discord.gg/bpmXfz5
+* If you have any problems or questions, contact us using Discord: https://discord.gg/bpmXfz5

 -----